AdityaAtulTewari/CS429HPrep/README.md

   source ~/.bash_profile
 ```

-chmod is a command that allows us to change the execution priveleges of the file, so we can execute the new script we have created.
+chmod is a command that allows us to change the execution privileges of the file, so we can execute the new script we have created.
-source is similar to relaoding the terminal, for the particular file specified.
+source is similar to reloading the terminal, for the particular file specified.

 Now just use
 ``` bash